 - Follow our social media channels for the latest updates:

-Please follow the link for information on Centres where PCR testing is currently offered in the region.
+Please follow the link for information on Centres where PCR testing is currently offered in Vietnam.

 General Travel Advice